munkm/winterschool-writing/README.md

 ```

-Whoop whoop whoes accited to do computer
+Whoop whoop who's excited to do computer??!!?!??

 beep beep